Last Updated on

 One day in Lagos

 At night, everyone goes out to dance the whole night away at cool outdoor clubs.
-One day and one crazy night in Lagos was enough for me.
+One day and one crazy night in Lagos were enough for me.

 In summer, Lagos’ accommodation fills up, so be sure to book your accommodation early.
 Check the reputation of your hostel beforehand as I ended up staying at a party hostel by mistake, which was something that I didn’t enjoy.
 Check prices for hostels and hotels in Lagos now!